Deploying to Source Hut

 - Set up the domain CNAME to point to

-- The Build manifest reference got me to the page that describes setting up a private key.
+pages.st.ht.; in my case this was a CNAME forwww.
+This was needed for the deploy to complete successfully.www IN CNAME pages.sr.ht. - The Build manifest reference got me to the page that describes setting up a private key.

 - If you have already added a key to your profile, you should use

-only compresses files in that folder):package: | cd $site git submodule update hugo -b https://$site tar -C public -cvz . > ../site.tar.gz
+packagekey to have this as the value (note that-bpassed tohugochanges the URLs to be relative to your domain and-C publictotaronly compresses files in that folder):package: | cd $site git submodule update hugo -b https://$site tar -C public -cvz . > ../site.tar.gz - If you’ve done all that, your

-should be looking something like:image: alpine/edge oauth: pages.sr.ht/PAGES:RW packages: - hut - hugo environment: site: <your-website-url> repo: <your-website-repo> secrets: - <uuid-of-your-sh-key-from-step-3> sources: - git@git.sr.ht:~<username>/$repo tasks: - package: | cd $repo git submodule update hugo -b https://$site tar -C public -cvz . > ../site.tar.gz - upload: | hut pages publish -d $site site.tar.gz
+.build.yamlshould be looking something like:image: alpine/edge oauth: pages.sr.ht/PAGES:RW packages: - hut - hugo environment: site: <your-website-url> repo: <your-website-repo> secrets: - <uuid-of-your-sh-key-from-step-3> sources: - git@git.sr.ht:~<username>/$repo tasks: - package: | cd $repo git submodule update hugo -b https://$site tar -C public -cvz . > ../site.tar.gz - upload: | hut pages publish -d $site site.tar.gz

 I figured this out mostly in a couple of hours, after not having spent any time doing ops-y stuff for ages, so yay!